BulkGate/woosms/README.md

 WooSMS enables businesses to send messages and reach their customers in over **200 countries and regions all around the world.** WooSMS is is one of BulkGate's <a href="https://www.bulkgate.com/en/integrations/" target="_blank" title="BulkGate's e-commerce plugns">e-commerce plugins</a> and therefore has all the features and design you can find on BulkGate Portal.

 <strong>Improve customer relationship</strong>
-* Make your customers happy and notify them about order status change via <a href="https://www.bulkgate.com/en/sms-module#customer-sms-notification" target="_blank" title="Customer SMS notifications"><strong>SMS notifications</strong></a>
+* Make your customers happy and notify them about order status change via <a href="https://www.bulkgate.com/en/solutions/sms-notifications/" target="_blank" title="SMS notifications"><strong>SMS notifications</strong></a>

 <strong>Increase sales</strong>
 * Promote your products and services via <a href="https://www.bulkgate.com/en/solutions/bulk-sms" target="_blank" title="Bulk SMS"><strong>targeted & personalized bulk SMS</strong></a>